rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 the records for the subsequent parts.
 (Do not make such "With" notes when the pagination, foliation, or signatures of separately titled parts are continuous with the part being described.
-Instead, record these titles in a contents note as instructed in 7B16.)
+Instead, record these titles in a contents note as instructed in 7B16 XXLINKXX.)

-7B18.2.
+<a name="7B18.2">7B18.2</a>.
 For each work listed, give only the elements listed below:

 a) the heading; normally give this element first, usually in catalog‐entry form (e.g., with inversion of personal names under surname, but not necessarily including personal birth/death dates, corporate qualifiers, etc.)

 b) the title proper as found in the record for the work; long titles may be shortened (whenever the uniform title is considered useful for the identification of the work, record it within square brackets preceding the title proper)

 c) the primary statement of responsibility as found in the title and statement of responsibility area of the record for the work, unless it is redundant of the heading or exceedingly lengthy

 d) the publication, distribution, etc., area as found in the record for the work, abridged as necessary, without using the mark of omission

-With: Dunton, John.
+><cite>With: Dunton, John.
 The merciful assizes, or, A panegyric on the late Lord Jeffreys hanging so many in the West.
-London :
-Printed for Eliz.
-Harris, 1701
+London : Printed for Eliz.
+Harris, 1701</cite>

-7B18.3.
-If the works were bound together subsequent to publication, rather than issued together by the publisher, distributor, etc., make a local note according to the instructions in 7B19.3.4, if considered important.
+<a name="7B18.3">7B18.3</a>.
+If the works were bound together subsequent to publication, rather than
+issued together by the publisher, distributor, etc., make a local note according to the instructions in 7B19.3.4 XXLINKXX, if considered important.

-AREA 7.
-NOTE
-Descriptive Cataloging of Rare Materials (Books) 145 7B19.
-Copy being described and library holdings (Local notes) 7B19.1.
+#### 7B19.
+Copy being described and library holdings (Local notes)

+##### 7B19.1.
 General rule

-7B19.1.1.
-Make local notes on any special features or imperfections of the copy being described when they are considered important.
+<a name="7B19.1.1">7B19.1.1</a>.
+Make local notes on any special features or imperfections of the copy
+being described when they are considered important.
 Copy‐specific information is highly desirable in the context of rare materials cataloging, which puts greater emphasis on materials as artifacts than is usual in general cataloging practice.